Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Correlations for MQGs

-The right panel presents galaxy size versus formation timescale, indicating that earlier-formed galaxies are more extended, having had more time to grow.
+The bottom left panel presents galaxy size versus formation timescale, indicating that earlier-formed galaxies are more extended, having had more time to grow.
 This trend reflects hierarchical structure formation, where objects start smaller and grow over time.
 Colour-coding by quenching timescales further demonstrates that formation and quenching times are correlated.
-We also identify a shallower trend in which earlier-formed galaxies inhabit more massive haloes, a direct link between DM haloes and galaxies \citep{white91}.
+In the bottom right panel, more rotation-supported systems tend to reside in lower-mass haloes (where $M_{\rm halo}$ is the total mass of the 3D FoF group to which the galaxy belongs).
+This is in agreement with the observational results in \citep{kawinwanichakij25}, where more dispersion-supported systems live in denser environments, highlighting the role of environment in shaping morphology at such early times.
+Further details on the role of the environment for these systems in \citetalias{chandro-gomez_inprep}.
+Colour-coding by galaxy size in the left panel indicates that rotation-supported systems are more compact than dispersion-supported systems, a direct consequence of their later formation times (right panel of Fig.~\ref{fig:corr-t}).
+Although not shown, we also identify a shallower trend in which earlier-formed galaxies inhabit more massive haloes, a direct link between DM haloes and galaxies \citep{white91}.